What Are Outgoings In A Commercial Lease?

 Let’s say the buildings’ expenses grow by $40,000 in the second year of your lease; your operating expenses will increase by $4,000 (i.e. 10% of $40,000).

 So, ideally, the base date should be as far into the future as you can possibly negotiate.
 It should never be in the past.
-At worst, it should be in the current financial year.
+But, if it is, at worst, it should be in the current financial year.

 If the base date for calculating increases in your commercial lease outgoings is earlier than the commencement of your lease agreement, you’ll be liable for an increase much earlier than you would have otherwise.